devnull-cz/c-prog-lang/modules/array-intro.md

 	- assigning to an array as a whole

 - as with integer and floating point variables, we may initialize an array during its definition.
-In general, the value for the initialization is known as an *initializer*.
+In general, the value for any variable initialization (not just arrays) is known as an *initializer*.

 ```C
 short array[3] = { 1, 2, 3 };